jamulussoftware/jamulus/docs/TRANSLATING.md

 ### Visit github.com

-First of all, visit the [Github website](https://github.com)
+First of all, visit the [GitHub website](https://github.com)

-If you don't yet have a Github account, click on **Sign up** to go to the Create Your Account page.
+If you don't yet have a GitHub account, click on **Sign up** to go to the Create Your Account page.
 Enter:

 - Your chosen username.
-This is a simple word containing letters and, optionally, numbers, and will identify you in the Github world.
+This is a simple word containing letters and, optionally, numbers, and will identify you in the GitHub world.
 It is not an email address.
 This name is represented in the examples below as `yourusername`.
 - Your email address.
-This will be used by Github to send you notifications by email, and to identify commits made by you.
+This will be used by GitHub to send you notifications by email, and to identify commits made by you.
 - Your chosen password.
 Do not use the same password as for any other website.
 - Solve the puzzle to prove you are human and click **Create account**.

-If you do have a Github account, and are not yet logged in, click on **Sign in**, and enter your username and password, then **Sign in**.
+If you do have a GitHub account, and are not yet logged in, click on **Sign in**, and enter your username and password, then **Sign in**.

 Go to the [Jamulus repository](https://github.com/jamulussoftware/jamulus).

 Create your own copy ("fork") of the Jamulus repository by clicking the **Fork** button at the top right of the page.

-If your Github account is also part of an organisation, Github will ask you where to create the fork.
-Choose your personal Github account.
+If your GitHub account is also part of an organisation, GitHub will ask you where to create the fork.
+Choose your personal GitHub account.

 It will then display the message "Forking jamulussoftware/jamulus", and when finished will display the home page of your own Jamulus repo (**yourusername/jamulus**).